JD-P/HTTPStickerChart/sticker_chart_design_scratch.md

 Chart data:

+There is a master list of charts which preserves the order of charts.
+Each actual chart is a dictionary with the following keys:

+name: The name of the sticker chart that distinguishes it from other sticker charts.

+table: The two dimensional array representing the chart.

 Charts are a two dimensional array with the first index representing width and the second index representing height.
 That is each data structure added to the first index is a column representing an item being kept track of by the chart.